pbayer83/academic-kickstart/content/home/workinprogress.md

 - Popular Support for a Carbon Border Adjustment Mechanism: Evidence from four European Countries (with Lena Schaffer, under review).

-- The Breadth-Depth Trade-off and the Cost of Non-cooperation in Multilateral Agreements.
+- Carbon Disclosure, Environmental Regulation, and the U.S. EXIM Bank (with Jonas Bunte).

+- Energy Transition, Financial Markets and New EU Interventionism (with Lorenzo Crippa and Federica Genovese).

 - Compliance with International Environmental Regulation: Installation-level Evidence from European Carbon Markets.

 - Government Interference in Information Production of International Organizations (with Lorenzo Crippa).

-- Carbon Disclosure, Environmental Regulation, and the U.S. EXIM Bank (with Jonas Bunte).

-- Market Effects of Sluggish Policy Responses: Evidence from EU Geopolitical and Climate Interventionist Policies (with Lorenzo Crippa and Federica Genovese).

 - Is it all Cheap Talk?
 The Effects of International Climate Agreements on Domestic Political Debates (with Zac Greene and Christine Sylvester)